KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/30-key-seal.md

     The consciousness entrusted with the Key or empowered to Set the Seal.
 Misuse results in reversal: the Key becomes a Lock, and the Seal becomes a Prison.

 * **The Activation (Revelation):**
     The moment of recognition when the Key vibrates in harmony with the Gate.
-This moment is both epistemic and ontological—knowledge and being coincide.
+This moment is both epistemic and ontological—recognition and access coincide under lawful Pattern.

 ---